zakkarry/retraktarr/README.md

 ## Installing retraktarr

-You can either download the source yourself or install from PyPI using the `pip install retraktarr` command.
+You can either download the source yourself or install the package from PyPI using the `pip3 install retraktarr` command.

 ## Configuring retraktarr

-`retraktarr` uses a config file, named `config.conf` to get many of its settings.
-However, some of these can be overridden with the arguments you pass.
-You can run `python3 retraktarr.py` at any time to see the available options.
+`retraktarr` uses a config file, named `retraktarr.conf` (by default) to get many of its settings.
+However, some of these can be overridden with an argument you pass.
+You can run `retraktarr` at any time to see the available options.

-To generate the config template, simply run `python3 retraktarr.py` in a directory without a `config.conf` file present.
+To generate the config template, simply run `retraktarr` without a `.conf` file present.
+It will tell you exactly where the default config file was generated and it's location.

 Open in your favorite text editor and complete the necessary details for your usage.

-If you've never run `retraktarr` before, you will need to leave your `oauth2_token` and `oauth2_refresh` options blank and use the -oauth argument to complete the authorization process and automatically save your tokens.
+If you've never run `retraktarr` before, you will need to leave your `oauth2_token` and `oauth2_refresh` options blank and use the `--oauth` argument to [complete the authorization](#trakttv-api-app-setup) process and automatically save your tokens.
 They will be automatically refreshed if a valid refresh token is available upon expiration.

 ## Usage (CLI)